TheMaryamAnofi/Pick-and-Crunch-Income-Statement-Analysis/README.md

 - **Pick and Crunch** has seen over 50% growth in profit in 2022
 - The company has also been able to reduce its expenses in 2022 which is a good in helping to maximize profit

-#Recommendation: For better insights, the company should furthe breakdown data on how the expenses are incured, distinguishing between Operational expenses, tax among other expenses for a clearer analysis.
+#Recommendation: For better insights, the company should further breakdown data on how the expenses are incured, distinguishing between Operational expenses, tax among other expenses for a clearer analysis.